Old Man's War

 But upgrades alone won't keep Perry safe.
 He'll be fighting for his life on the front line as he defends humanity's colonies from hostile aliens.
 He'll pay the price for his choices.
 And he'll discover the universe is even more dangerous than he imagined . . .

-Continue the gripping space war series with The Ghost Brigades.
+Old Man's War is the first in the series.
+The gripping space war continues with The Ghost Brigades.

 PUBLISHERS WEEKLY